17teen/Discord-Image-Scraper/README.md

-# Discord Image Scrapper
+# Discord Image Scraper
-Discord Image Scrapper is a Node JS script that allows you to download message attachments from any channel where your Discord account is able to go, and to send them with a Discord webhook *only if you want*.
+Discord Image Scraper is a Node JS script that allows you to download message attachments from any channel where your Discord account is able to go, and to send them with a Discord webhook *only if you want*.

 ----------
 **Requirements :**